Gdoc/Admin

 Nuclear energy – alongside hydropower – is one of our oldest low-carbon energy technologies.

-Nuclear power generation has been around since the 1960s, but saw massive growth globally in the 1970s, 80s and 90s.
-In the interactive chart shown we see how global nuclear generation has changed over the past half-century.
+Nuclear power generation has existed since the 1960s but saw massive growth globally in the 1970s, 1980s, and 1990s.
+The interactive chart shows how global nuclear generation has changed over the past half-century.

 Following fast growth during the 1970s to 1990s, global generation has slowed significantly.
 In fact, we see a sharp dip in nuclear output following the Fukushima tsunami in Japan in 2011 [we look at the impacts of this disaster later in this article], as countries took plants offline due to safety concerns.

-But we also see that in recent years, production has once again increased.
+But we also see that production has once again increased in recent years.

 Nuclear energy generation by country

-The global trend in nuclear energy generation masks the large differences in what role it plays at the country level.
+The global trend in nuclear energy generation masks the large differences in its role at the country level.

-Some countries get no energy at all from nuclear – or are aiming to eliminate it completely – whilst others get the majority of their power from it.
+Some countries get no energy from nuclear — or aim to eliminate it completely — while others get most of their power from it.

 This interactive chart shows the amount of nuclear energy generated by country.
-We see that France, the USA, China, Russia and Canada all produce relatively large amounts of nuclear power.
+France, the USA, China, Russia, and South Korea all produce relatively large amounts of nuclear power.

 Nuclear in the energy and electricity mix